metno/pyaerocom-preproc/README.md

 ## Quick Tutorial

 After installation, you may run `pya-pp --help` in the command line to see the various options and commands.
-Running `--help` after any of the commands shows additoinal information (e.g., `pya-pp report-obs --help`).
+Running `--help` after any of the commands shows additional information (e.g., `pya-pp report-obs --help`).

 A good first step is to run the `check-s3` command to input your credentials.
 You will be asked to enter the "bucket_name", "access_key_id", and "secret_access_key" provided to you.